Using Access ID and agreement ID to create on-premises professional support incidents

-Access ID and Contract ID or Dynamics support plan
+Access ID and agreement ID or Dynamics support plan

-Step by step: Using Access and Contract IDs to submit an on-premises / hybrid support request
+Step by step: Using Access and agreement IDs to submit an on-premises / hybrid support request

 The Support for Business portal enables professional support requests to be created or managed (if you are the primary or an additional contact on the support request).

 To submit a request online for an on-premises product, sign-in to Support for Business using a Microsoft Account (MSA) or Azure Active Directory (AAD) account, complete your one time profile, and from the Manage support requests page click +Create a new support request.

 Follow the steps in the new support request workflow:

 "Step 1: Tell us about the issue you are experiencing” is used to identify the product and describe the problem

 "Step 2: Tell us about the type of support you need” is where you select an active support agreement you previously added or expand “Do you need to purchase or expand more support plans?” to Add agreement or click Buy Now to purchase a support incident (Pay Per Incident, PPI*).